OliverKTK/Conway-Game-Of-Life/README.md

 ## How its implemented (at the moment)
 The seed is hard coded and the representation of each generation occurs in the terminal.

+#### Future Plans
+- Make a window that shows the game
+- Make it so that you can draw in the window where you want to have a live/dead cell